Dkg1112/Dkg1112/README.md

 - 👋 Hi, I’m @Dkg1112
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning JavaScript
-- 💞️ I’m looking to collaborate on any game projects
+- 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me dylanmlewis12@gmail.com

 <!---